Genevieve Jordan

 "Under pressure, out of time."
 Those are his own words.
 That was his reality as a young Black artist trying to survive in a white-dominated art world that saw him as a product, not a person.

 January 2021: We lost RBG and gained Kamala Harris as our first female VP.
-And we were all locked down, isolated, scared.
+And we were all locked down, isolated, and scared.

 I created healing dolls—one for Ruth Bader Ginsburg, one for Kamala Harris—and designed crowns.
 My collaborator Anna Ryan Drew painted clothing.
 Together we produced a socially distanced fashion show during COVID lockdown.